2600hz/kazoo/doc/engineering/installing-on-mac.md

 # Installing on Mac (for development)

-Make sure you've run `xcode-select --install` to install various build tools that are available(such as zlib.
+Make sure you have run `xcode-select --install` to install various build tools that are available(such as zlib.

 Some additional dependencies are required to get things up and running on Mac.
-The easiest way to install these dependencies is via `brew` so [install brew](https://brew.sh/) if you haven't already.
+The easiest way to install these dependencies is via `brew` so [install brew](https://brew.sh/) if you have not already.

 Run the brew install command below to install dependencies: